Atomic bombings of Hiroshima and Nagasaki: Reportage

 The book Hiroshima, written by Pulitzer Prize winner John Hersey and originally published in article form in The New Yorker, is reported to have reached Tokyo in English by January 1947, and the translated version was released in Japan in 1949.
 It narrated the stories of the lives of six bomb survivors from immediately prior to, and months after, the dropping of the Little Boy bomb.
 Beginning in 1974, a compilation of drawings and artwork made by the survivors of the bombings began to be compiled, with completion in 1977, and under both book and exhibition format, it was titled The Unforgettable Fire.

 Life among the rubble in Hiroshima in March and April 1946.
 Film footage taken by Lieutenant Daniel A. McGovern (director) and Harry Mimura (cameraman) for a United States Strategic Bombing Survey project.

 The bombing amazed Otto Hahn and other German atomic scientists, whom the British held at Farm Hall in Operation Epsilon.
 Hahn stated that he had not believed an atomic weapon "would be possible for another twenty years"; Werner Heisenberg did not believe the news at first.
 Carl Friedrich von Weizsäcker said "I think it's dreadful of the Americans to have done it.
 I think it is madness on their part", but Heisenberg replied, "One could equally well say 'That's the quickest way of ending the war.
 Hahn was grateful that the German project had not succeeded in developing "such an inhumane weapon"; Karl Wirtz observed that even if it had, "we would have obliterated London but would still not have conquered the world, and then they would have dropped them on us".

 Hahn told the others, "Once I wanted to suggest that all uranium should be sunk to the bottom of the ocean".
 The Vatican agreed; L'Osservatore Romano expressed regret that the bomb's inventors did not destroy the weapon for the benefit of humanity.
 Rev. Cuthbert Thicknesse, the dean of St Albans, prohibited using St Albans Abbey for a thanksgiving service for the war's end, calling the use of atomic weapons "an act of wholesale, indiscriminate massacre".

 News of the atomic bombing was greeted more positively in the U.S.; a poll in Fortune magazine in late 1945 showed a significant minority of Americans (23 percent) wishing that more atomic bombs could have been dropped on Japan.
-The initial positive response was supported by the imagery presented to the public (mainly the powerful images of the mushroom cloud); at this time it was usual in the US not to use graphic images of death.
+The initial positive response was supported by the imagery presented to the public (mainly the powerful images of the mushroom cloud); at this time it was usual in the U.S. not to use graphic images of death.